Reducing consumption

 When I get it to go, they give me a small paper bag.
 Inside that small bag is my sandwich (wrapped in a second foil-and-paper bag), a couple of napkins, and a plastic-wrapped mint.
 If I get a cup of water or lemonade too (which I usually do) then there’s the styrofoam cup plus a plastic lid and an individually-wrapped straw.

-So this single sandwich and drink that might take me at most 10 minutes to eat generates 8-9 pieces of trash, some of which is not very biodegradable at all.
+So this single sandwich and drink that might take me at most 10 minutes to eat generates 8-9 pieces of trash, some of which is not biodegradable at all.
 It costs me just over $4, but what did it really cost in fuel, time, energy, & natural resources?
 How did the chicken, lemonade & associated packaging get there?
 Where did they come from?
 And where does it go when I toss out the parts that aren’t recyclable?
 What resources are used throughout the entire process so that I could have a $4 meal?

 Questions like that keep popping into my head, so I’ve been feeling kind of blah when I’ve gotten food like that lately.
 Not bad enough, yet, to stop doing that entirely, but I am at least thinking about how to reduce the waste.
 Thinking is the first step, right?